ZackJorquera/petsc-rs/CONTRIBUTING.md

 There are also a lot of `TODO` comments throughout the repository that I try to keep up to date.

-- [ ] should dmda and other types of DM be their own class.
+- [ ] should DMDA and other types of DM be their own struct.
 Then DM can be a trait or something.
 This would make it safer, i.e. you can't call da method unless you are a DMDA.
 This same question exists for all PETSc wrapper types.
-However, I think what we have right now works fine so im not supper motivated to try to implement this right now.
+However, I think what we have right now works fine so I'm not supper motivated to try to implement this right now.
 Also, look at the [`Field` type](https://gitlab.com/petsc/petsc-rs/-/blob/main/src/dm.rs#L119-127).
 - [ ] Do we want wrappers of `DMSNESSetFunction` and `DMKSPSetComputeOperators`.
 If so it would make sense to move the trampoline data to the DM, i.e. `SNES::set_function` would just call `DM::snes_set_function` and that would deal with the closure.
 - [ ] Add a wrapper for `DMGetCoordinates` (also what does it do) (returns a vector with a different type than PetscScalar, should we use generics on vector, or we could make a new struct CoordVec or something)
-- [ ] make Mat builder an option for construction I think what we have now works well enough, but you shouldn't be able use the mat until you call `set_up` so i would make sense to have that be a consuming builder.
+- [ ] make Mat builder an option for construction I think what we have now works well enough, but you shouldn't be able to use the mat until you call `set_up` so it would make sense to have that be a consuming builder.
   - [ ] make Vector builder an option for construction
 - [ ] add comments to raw bindings (would have to edit the bindgen results) (the PETSc code has comments on all the functions (in `*.c` file), It would be cool if we could grab it) (or just link to the online C API docs).
 I don't know how to do this or if we even can.
 I've tried a couple of things but have had no success.
-In the end it probably isn't a big deal because the user can always just search the PETSc C API docs.
+In the end, it probably isn't a big deal because the user can always just search the PETSc C API docs.
 - [ ] make build.rs build petsc if a feature to do that is on
-  - [ ] add features on how to install blas (maybe) (look into blas-lapack-rs) -  i don't know if this is necessary.
-Also we dont use blas directly anywhere is so idk if this even matters.
+  - [ ] add features on how to install blas (maybe) (look into blas-lapack-rs) - I don't know if this is necessary.
+Also, we don't use blas directly anywhere is so IDK if this even matters.
   - [ ] I suspect that if Petsc installed mpi, then we could use that version, i.e., we need to find the mpi installed on the system (look at rsmpi to see what they do in this case).
-  - [ ] In the same vein we should support a static install of petsc (I think the only reason it doesn't work for me rn is that the static install i have is 3.10 not 3.15)
+  - [ ] In the same vein we should support a static install of petsc (I think the only reason it doesn't work for me rn is that the static install I have is 3.10 not 3.15)
   - [ ] I foresee this being an issue in the future, when we install petsc in petsc-sys build.rs, we will want to make sure that the petsc-rs build.rs is not run until the install has finished, or have some way of petsc-rs waiting for the install.
 Note, cargo runs them in parallel right now so we can guarantee anything about what is run when.
 - [ ] make all unwraps in docstrings us try `?` instead
 - [ ] add PF bindings (https://petsc.org/release/docs/manualpages/PF/index.html)
-- [ ] add better MatStencil type for petsc-rs (maybe add a bunch of types that all implement Into<MatStencil> or a bunch of new_Xd functions )
+- [ ] add better MatStencil type for petsc-rs (maybe add a bunch of types that all implement `Into<MatStencil>` or a bunch of `new_Xd` functions )
 - [ ] add wrapper for `MatNullSpaceSetFunction`
 - [ ] it would be cool to make a macro that functions sort of like stuctopt for the PetscOpt trait
 - [ ] work on complex numbers
-- [ ] it would make sense to move a lot of the high-level functionality to rust side (for of like we did for da_vec_view)
+- [ ] it would make sense to move a lot of the high-level functionality to the rust side (for of like we did for da_vec_view)
   - [ ] we could do this for viewers
-  - [ ] Also add GUI viewer, look how OpenCV rust bindings does it
+  - [ ] Also add GUI viewer, look how OpenCV rust bindings do it
   - [ ] we could maybe do this for error handling (i.e. rewrite PetscError).
 - [ ] make LineSearch API better (in general and for set_post/pre_check) (Note, the `changed` bools needing to be the same for all processes so it might make sense to do a mpi all reduce) Maybe look into ndarray::CowArray to determine if the user edited the array.
 - [ ] make DMDA use const generic to store the dimensions - this is in the same vein as having DMDA be its own struct type
 - [ ] make set_sizes take an enum that contains both local and global so you can't give two Nones and get an error - IDK if this is that important, I kind of like the current API.
-- [ ] maybe make re-exports from petsc_raw use type defs if we change the name e.g., `pub type PetscErrorKind = petsc_raw::PetscErrorCodeEnum` not `pub use petsc_raw::PetscErrorCodeEnum as PetscErrorKind`.
+- [ ] maybe make re-exports from petsc_raw use typedefs if we change the name e.g., `pub type PetscErrorKind = petsc_raw::PetscErrorCodeEnum` not `pub use petsc_raw::PetscErrorCodeEnum as PetscErrorKind`.
 However, this does cause problems for enums, we lose the variants in the docs.
 - [ ] add `KSP::set_compute_operators_single_mat`, if it would even make a different.
 Right now we just ignore one of the operators.
 - [ ] create wrapper macro to synchronize method calls, for example, we could do something like `sync! { petsc.world(), println!("hello process: {}", petsc.world().rank()) }` in place of `petsc_println_all!(petsc.world(), "hello process: {}", petsc.world().rank())`.
 Would this even work?
 - [ ] should rename the `create` methods to be `new` (make things rustier).
 We would have to change the name of the existing private `new` methods.